AdobeDocs/learning-manager.en/help/migrated/administrators/feature-summary/l1-feedback-form.md

 ## Set a feedback form as default

 Administrators can establish a default feedback forms for self-paced, classroom, virtual classroom, and blended courses.
-Once configured, this default form will automatically be presented to learners upon completion of any course.
-This default form will be applied to all courses unless the administrator opts to assign a different feedback form for specific courses.
+Once a default form is set, it is automatically applied to all newly created courses.
+Learners will see this form after completing any course.
+Administrators can choose to assign a different feedback form for specific courses if needed.

 ![](assets/set-as-default.png)
 _Feedback forms screen displaying option to set the default feedback form_